THE MARSHALL LAB

 Picture

-46. Marshall JM, Wu SL, Sánchez HM, Kiware SS, Ndhlovu M, Ouédraogo AL, Touré MB, Sturrock HJ, Ghani AC, Ferguson NM (2018) Mathematical models of human mobility of relevance to malaria transmission in Africa.
+46. Marshall JM, Wu SL, Sánchez C. HM, Kiware SS, Ndhlovu M, Ouédraogo AL, Touré MB, Sturrock HJ, Ghani AC, Ferguson NM (2018) Mathematical models of human mobility of relevance to malaria transmission in Africa.
 Nature Scientific Reports 8: 7713

 https://www.nature.com/articles/s41598-018-26023-1